mxjp/rvx/docs/reference/signals.md

 count.value++;
 ```

-To deeply change a value and then notify the signal dependants, use the `update` function:
+To deeply change a value and then notify the signal observers, use the `update` function:
 ```jsx
 const items = sig(["a", "b"]);